Detroit, MI Office Overview

 |580 Monroe Avenue||580 Monroe Avenue, 48226||29,000||2016|

-Both tenants and office building investors in Detroit understand the economic benefits of Class A green office space.
-An excellent example of a LEED certified office building in Detroit is the U.S. Government's Citizenship and Immigration Services building on 11411 East Jefferson Avenue.
-This nearly 56,000 square foot Class A office building is located in the Foch commercial real estate market, was constructed in 2009 and holds a LEED Gold certification.
+Both tenants and investors in Detroit understand the economic benefits of new and redeveloped green office space.
+One example of a LEED-certified office building in Detroit is the U.S. Government's Citizenship and Immigration Services building at 11411 East Jefferson Avenue.
+The property was completed in 2009 and encompasses nearly 56,000 square feet of LEED Gold-certified Class A office space.

-The most recent National Green Building Adoption Index survey ranks Detroit 29th among the top 30 large office markets in the U.S. for adoption of green office building standards.
-While not quite 1% of the office buildings in Detroit that are larger than 50,000 square feet are LEED-certified, over 4% are EPA Energy Star-rated, and nearly 5% are rated as green buildings.
+The 2017 National Green Building Adoption Index survey ranked Detroit among the top 30 large office markets in the U.S. for adoption of green building practices.
+While just 1% of the office buildings in Detroit that are larger than 50,000 square feet are LEED-certified, over 4% are EPA Energy Star-rated, and nearly 5% are otherwise certified green.

-The Index also found that over the past 12 years, the percentage of large energy-efficient, green office buildings across the top 30 markets has increased from less than 5% to about 38% by mid-year 2017.
+The 2017 survey also found that since 2005, the percentage of energy-efficient, green office buildings across the top 30 U.S. office markets has increased from below 5% to nearly 40% by mid-2017.

 Detroit, MI's Top Office-Using Sectors

-- Government & Healthcare – Some of the largest employers and users of white-collar office space in Detroit include the Detroit Medical Center, the City of Detroit, the U.S. Government, and the Henry Ford Health System.
+- Government and Healthcare – among the largest employers town are the Detroit Medical Center, the City of Detroit, the U.S. Government, and the Henry Ford Health System;

-- Technology – White-collar office employment in Detroit is created by companies such as Quicken Loans, DTE Energy, Compuware, and HP Enterprise.
+- Technology – white-collar employment in Detroit is also driven by companies such as Quicken Loans, DTE Energy, Compuware, and HP Enterprise;

-- Auto Manufacturing – General Motors, American Axle, Chrysler, and Detroit Diesel all help to drive the commercial real estate market in Detroit.
+- Auto Manufacturing – General Motors, American Axle, Chrysler, and Detroit Diesel all bring significant contributions to maintaining a robust demand on the local market;

-- Corporate Office – Ally Financial, Shinola, Little Caesars, Rossetti Architects, and Lowe Campbell Ewald generate demand for Class A office space in Detroit.
+- Corporate Office – Ally Financial, Shinola, Little Caesars, Rossetti Architects, and Lowe Campbell Ewald are among the largest corporate office space users in Detroit.

 - Median Age34.70